Creating a DNS sinkhole with Perl and unbound(8)

 Why not just use an adblocker?

-There’s nothing wrong with using a browser extension to block ads, provided it’s open source and trustworthy (I recommend uBlock Origin).
+Nothing prevents you from using a browser extension to block ads, provided it’s open source and trustworthy (I recommend uBlock Origin).

 Where to get the domains to block?